 Whatever you do, don't brush off getting either shot

-COVID-19 has taken more than 650,000 lives in the U.S. alone, and there's no question that people who are unvaccinated are most at risk right now.
+COVID-19 has taken more than 1 million lives in the U.S. alone, and it's still causing 350+ deaths per day on average.
 On top of that, the CDC estimates that the 2019-2020 U.S. flu season resulted in 410,000 hospitalizations, 18 million medical visits and 24,000 deaths.

 And while flu activity was unusually low the last two seasons, this was very likely due to a record number of flu vaccinations and the COVID-19 precautions that also protect us from other viruses, like influenza.